sheogora/leetcode/README.md

 # leetcode
-Practicing leetcode.com problems, solutions in JS
+Practicing leetcode.com problems and other problems I find interesting, Solutions written using ES6 and core JS